phaserjs/phaser/README.md

 * Phaser.StateManager would incorrectly call `loadUpdate` and `loadRender` while the game was paused or if the State didn't have an `update` or `render` method defined, even after the loader was completed.
 Although this is a bug fix it's still an API change should you have been using the `loadUpdate/Render` calls in the old way.
 Also the StateManager no longer calls `preRender` unless the State `create` method has *finished*.
 If the State doesn't have a `create` method then `preRender` runs immediately.
 * Frame.uuid has been removed (was flagged as deprecated for several releases).
 This has a two-fold effect: First it means that the property no longer exists and secondly it means that the AnimationParser (the class responsible for loading sprite sheets and texture atlases) no longer has to call either RandomDataGenerator.uuid OR populates the PIXI.TextureCache.
 The first saves some CPU time and the second saves memory by not creating references to textures it doesn't ever use.
 The PIXI.TextureCache is now ignored by Phaser other than for the `__missing` and `__default` textures.
 * Phaser.AnimationParser methods `JSONData`, `JSONDataHash` and `XMLData` have all had their `cacheKey` parameter removed as it's no longer used.
+* Input.deleteMoveCallback no longer takes an integer as its parameter.
+Now you have to give it the original callback and context in order to remove it.
+This is to protect against index invalidation (see the fixed Bugs list)

 ### New Features